nekto-kotik/sqlantern/README.md

 _Currently only available for Joomla (v3.x, v4.x) and OpenCart/ocStore (v2.3, v3.x)._\
 Read more in [the dedicated GitHub repository](https://github.com/nekto-kotik/sqlantern-cms-modules).

-Download the zip files from [sqlantern.com](https://sqlantern.com/) or [the dedicated GitHub repository](https://github.com/nekto-kotik/sqlantern-cms-modules) and install it just as any extension inside your CMS.
+Download the zip files from [sqlantern.com](https://sqlantern.com/) or [the dedicated GitHub repository](https://github.com/nekto-kotik/sqlantern-cms-modules) and install it just like any other extension inside your CMS.

 ### Install single-file version
-This is my second recommendation for most users.\
+This is my second recommendation for most users which works in 99% of situations.\
-If you can't or don't want to use git, or unzip files on the server (and maybe you only have FTP access and that's it), or upload multiple files, this is the version to try.\
+If you can't or don't want to use git, or unzip files on the server (and maybe you only have FTP access and that's it), or upload multiple files, this is the version to use.\
 I believe it's the "one size fits all" version for the widest audience.
-It's the fastest one to deploy (the most portable) and works in most cases.
-(And it's also more friendly for the less experienced folks.)\
+It's the fastest one to deploy (the most portable) and works in all cases.
+And it's also more friendly for the less experienced folks.\
 Even I myself always use it with the new projects, it's just faster.

-The most important and critical difference from the full version is that single-file SQLantern doesn't read configuration files at all ("config.sys.js" and "config.sys.php"), with the following consequences:
+The only difference from the full version is that single-file SQLantern doesn't read configuration files at all ("config.sys.js" and "config.sys.php"), but it is rarely important, because it can be configured via environment variables since version 1.9.13.
-- single-file version only connects to "localhost",
-- single-file version only connects to standard ports (3306 for MariaDB/MySQL and 5432 for PostgreSQL).

-Download the file "sqlantern.php" from [sqlantern.com](https://sqlantern.com/) or "Releases" on this GitHub repository, and copy it to a desired location.
+Download the file "sqlantern.php" from [sqlantern.com](https://sqlantern.com/) or "Releases" of this GitHub repository, and copy it to a desired location.

 ### Run SQLantern in Docker
 If you don't use PHP in your stack (or just prefer Docker over other options), there is a small footprint SQLantern Docker container (~30MB).\